Recon-Fuzz/recon-docs/src/introduction/introduction.md

 # Introduction

-Recon is a tool for automatically scaffolding and running invariant testing in the cloud.
+Recon Pro is a tool for automatically scaffolding and running invariant testing in the cloud.

 We also maintain a suite of tools that help with invariant testing and security research more generally.